 “I…master, you’re asking me?”

 “I am, Aeris.
 It’s your choice.
-Either up here or either downstairs.
+Either up here or downstairs.
 I’ll carry you there if you wish.”
-Concern creased his brow for the shrunken legs paler beneath his black shirt.
+Concern creased his brow for the shrunken legs paler beneath his long, black shirt.

 “I’d…” Sudden heat drew spots on her cheeks, and Sephiroth tilted his head.
 Freed of fear she was so endearing, and he wished she’d remain this way.
 “I’d…I’d love that.”
 Aeris squeezed his large hand and let her tongue wet sweetest smile.
 “I’d love to see your…kitchen, master, and I love when you carry me.”